Haggle1996/RevolutionPack/content/article/rev2changes.md

 - Early game RF power is best provided through either the Rotational Dynamo or the Immersive Engineering waterwheel/windmill.
 - Spawners aren't moveable intact during the early game; you must research technology to move them or use them for powered spawners.

+## Trivia
+- Dead bodies can be removed by hitting them with a shovel.

 # Mod-specific changes

 ## Animals+